Frequently Asked Questions & List of Charges

-The normal deposit (bond) is one month’s rent plus £100.
+The normal deposit (bond) is equivalent to 5 weeks rent.
 All deposits will be held by the Deposit Protection Service (The DPS).

 What will I have to pay on the day I sign for the tenancy?

 You will need to pay your first month’s rent plus the deposit (bond).
-This can be paid by bankers cheque or debit card.
+This has to be paid by debit card.
 We cannot accept credit cards or personal cheques.

 Do I need insurance?

 We highly recommend you obtain contents insurance to cover your own contents.
 You do not require buildings insurance as this is taken out by the Landlord.
-However it is acondition of Robert Watts that you obtain insurance to protect the Landlord's fixtures and fittings to a minimum level of £2500.
 Please ask for information if necessary.

 How do I pay my rent during my tenancy?

-Your rent needs to be paid via standing order and should be cleared into our account on your rent due date.
+Your rent needs to be paid via standing order or by debit card in the office or over the telephone and should be cleared into our account on your rent due date.
 If your rent is going to be late you should contact the relevant office to inform us when the payment is due to be received into our account.
 We actively discourage late rental payments as this will jeopardise your tenancy.

 Who is responsible for Repairs/Maintenance?